 Mortgage Insurance: FHA requires a mortgage insurance payment at closing, which can be added to your loan.
 You also must pay a monthly premium of 0.85% of the balance of the loan for the life of the loan.

-Minnesota HousingMinnesota Housing offers Start Up loans for first time homebuyers (those who have not owned a home in the last 3 years), Step up loans for repeat buyers and current homeowners, Mortgage Credit Certificate (MCC) loans for first time homebuyers and down payment and closing cost assistance loans.
+Minnesota HousingMinnesota Housing offers Start Up loans for first time homebuyers (those who have not owned a home in the last 3 years), Step Up loans for repeat buyers and current homeowners, Mortgage Credit Certificate (MCC) loans for first time homebuyers, and down payment and closing cost assistance loans.
 Borrowers must meet income eligibility guidelines.
-Maximum purchase price for most Minnesota counties is $356,362.
+Maximum purchase price for most Minnesota counties is $420,680.

 Purchase and refinance options are available.
 Minnesota Housing works with industry standard products including FHA, VA, Conventional (with down payments as low as 3%) and Rural Development and offers low, fixed interest rates for the life of the loan.

 Optional down payment and closing cost assistance loans are available.
-The Monthly Payment Loan has an interest rate equal to the first mortgage rate.
-Loans go up to $17,000 and must be used with Start Up, Step Up or MCC with First Mortgage.
-Deferred Payments Loans have loan terms equal to the first mortgage term with 0% interest and must be repaid when the property is sold, refinanced or is no longer the primary residence.
-Loan amounts may go as high as $10,000 and must be used with Start Up.
+Monthly Payment Loans have an interest rate equal to the first mortgage rate and have a ten year term.
+Loan amounts go up to $17,000 and may be used with a Start Up or Step Up first mortgage.
+Deferred Payment Loans have zero interest and have the same loan term as the first mortgage.
+They must be repaid when the property is sold, refinanced, or is no longer the primary residence.
+Loan amounts may go as high as $12,500 and must be used with a Start Up first mortgage.